excaliburjs/Excalibur/src/engine/Docs/Engine.md

 You can then call [[start]] which starts the game and optionally accepts a [[Loader]] which you can use to pre-load assets.

+Look at the [[Screen]] abstraction to specify custom resolutions and viewport for your game.

 ```js
 var game = new ex.Engine({
   width: 800, // the width of the canvas